Use Lucent Sky AVM with Azure Pipelines

 Remove-Item '$(Agent.ToolsDirectory)/clear-cli.zip'

-5. Insert the following code to the .yaml file, which configures the CLI to use a remote CLEAR Engine host at clear.contoso.com.
+5. Insert the following code to the .yml file, which configures the CLI to use a remote Lucent Sky AVM instance.

 - task: PowerShell@2